 All instructors serve as advisors for our student professional organizations and work closely with the students to prepare them for competitions, conferences, and workshops.
-This past year's South Carolina SkillsUSA Skills and Leadership Conference was canceled due to COVID-19.
-This year's conference is still in the planning phase and hopefully will have some in person competitions

 School Programs.
 Bonds Career Center currently offers students the opportunity to receive training for careers in the following six career clusters: Architecture and Construction; Law, Public Safety, Corrections and Security; Hospitality and Tourism; Human Services; Manufacturing; and Transportation, Distribution, and Logistics.
-Students earn three units of credit for each year long course; all courses, with the exception of Career

-Exploratory are part of two-year programs.
-Students qualifying for Greenville Technical College admission may earn early college credit in the Culinary Arts program.
+Students earn four units of credit for each year-long course; all courses, with the exception of Career Exploratory, are part of two-year programs.
+Students qualifying for Greenville Technical College admission may earn early college credit in the Culinary Arts, Diesel Technology and Mechatronics programs.
 Students receiving early college credit also receive advanced placement credit at the high school level.
 The following table lists the number of students earning early college credit from Greenville Technical College:

-Early College Credit - 2019-2020
+Early College Credit - 2021-2022

 Greenville Technical College Course Bonds Career Center Program Students Receiving College Credit

-HOS 140 20
+HOS 265 20

 CUL 155 Culinary Arts 20

 HOS 245 17

 HOS 256 17

+IMT 112 Mechatronics 16

+IMT 131 Wiechati omes 16

+DHM 255 Diogal Tachnalogy 16

+DHM 107 Diesel Technology 16

-Listed below are the courses offered by our school for the 2020-2021 school year:
+Listed below are the courses offered by our school for the 2021-2022 school year: